Romance: Romance and commitment

 However, "romance" should be distinguished from "commitment", when "commitment" is meant in the sense of a continued willful involvement after passionate feelings fade.
 According to the psychotherapist Robert Johnson, Western culture has these two things "completely confused", because "If we are committed only to follow where passion leads, then there can be no true loyalty to an individual person."
 The values of romance—that "passion" and being "in love" are the most important, and ought to be sought after—therefore tend to be in conflict with the values of commitment.

 A deceived spouse is said to be one intensifier of love madness (i.e. limerence), and this has a tendency to pull people out of their committed relationship when it happens.
 Helen Fisher believes that a brain architecture contributes to this, where a person can feel deep attachment for a spouse while simultaneously feeling intense romantic love for somebody else, just as sexual desire can be felt for still others.
 Infidelity is normally forbidden in the West, but some other cultures are more tolerant, or they define infidelity differently.
-John Alan Lee defines some love styles as "mixtures" (ludic eros & storgic ludus) where partners are allowed sexual liaisons, which he attributed to preference.
+John Alan Lee defines some love styles as "mixtures" (ludic eros & storgic ludus) where partners may be primarily affairs, or where such sexual liaisons may even be permitted as in the case of open marriage; he attributed this to preference.

 In Robert Sternberg's triangular theory of love, "romantic love" refers to passion plus intimacy, but without commitment.
 Sternberg defines this in reference to Tristan and Iseult: a tragic love story, said to be the quintessential courtly romance of the Middle Ages, and the source from which all romantic literature has sprung.
 In this story, the two drink a love potion by mistake when Iseult is due to be married to Tristan's uncle, a king, and they become clandestine lovers.
 A drama ensues when their affair is discovered, Tristan is exiled, and eventually they die.
 Tristan (which means "child of sadness") is royalty himself, and kills a relative of Iseult's earlier in the story; Tristan and Iseult claim not to even "love" each other, aside from the potion.
 Iseult exclaims: "You know that you are my lord and my master, and I your slave."

 Critics of romance have claimed that Tristan and Iseult have a kind of "love of death" (or "liebestod"), rather than loving each other, and use the story as an allegory to claim that passion leads to suffering.
 Irving Singer, a philosophy professor, has stated that the legend was not intended by its original authors to be interpreted this way, but that "only an inveterate optimist could fail to recognize the devious ways in which reality destroys love (and sometimes lovers as well)".